JetBrains/teamcity-documentation/topics/integrating-teamcity-with-perforce.md

 To see the compatibility matrix for earlier versions, refer to [this page](https://www.jetbrains.com/help/teamcity/2021.1/perforce-helix-core-compatibility.html).

-## Run Builds on Perforce Helix Core Sources
+## Running Builds on Perforce Helix Core Sources

 To be able to run builds on project sources stored in Perforce Helix Core, you need to perform two procedures:
 1. Create a dedicated project in TeamCity: